 Truth: Formula is nothing like human milk

 Human breastmilk is the biological norm for humans.
 It is what nature intended for our young.
 It is a living substance, so complex that scientists are still trying to find everything that is in it.
 Formula contains no antibodies, no growth factors, no living cells, no enzymes to help digestion.
-They contain much more aluminium, manganese, cadmium, lead, protein and iron than babies should have.
 The proteins and fats in formula are very different from those in breastmilk.
 Formula does not vary from the beginning of the feed to the end of the feed, or from day 1 to day 7 to day 30.
 Your breastmilk is made as required to suit your baby and changes to match your baby’s needs as he grows.

 "If a multinational company developed a product that was a nutritionally balanced and delicious food, a wonder drug that both prevented and treated disease, cost almost nothing to produce and could be delivered in quantities controlled by the consumers' needs, the very announcement of their find would send their shares rocketing to the top of the stock market.
 The scientists who developed the product would win prizes and the wealth and influence of everyone involved would increase dramatically.
 Women have been producing such a miraculous substance, breastmilk, since the beginning of human existence."
 Gabrielle Palmer